Pythoven/Pythoven/README.md

 - 👋 Hi, I’m @Pythoven
-- 👀 I’m interested in Software development
+- 👀 I’m interested in Software and APP development
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Fullstack develpoment and strengthening my skills in C++.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me - Phone number/Email (Message me)

 <!---
 Pythoven/Pythoven is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.